-Habit Borreria laevis grows as an annual/perennial up to .25 meters in height.
+Habit: Spermacoce laevis grows as an annual/perennial up to 25 cm in height.
 The leaves are arranged oppositely with stipules with numerous setae between the petioles.
 The leaves are lanceolate to ovate, up to 6 cm long (typically shorter), with an acute leaf apex and an entire margin.

-The, actinomorphic, perfect, complete, solitary flowers occur in the leaf axils and terminate branches.
+The complete, perfect, actinomorphic, perfect, complete, solitary flowers occur in the leaf axils and terminate branches.
 A stipular sheath subtends the flowering “head” with many setae.
 The calyx has 4 unfused, triangular sepals.
 The corolla has 4 fused pubescent white petals that form a short, pubescent tube.
 There are 4 stamens that are fused to the perianth forming a hypanthium.
-The ovary is inferior with 1 locule and many ovules.
+The ovary is inferior with 2 locules and few ovules.
 The fruit is a capsule at maturity.

-Distribution in Bahamas/Globally: Borreria laevis occurs on all island groupings in the Bahamian Archipelago, as well as the tropical and subtropical Americas.
+Distribution in Bahamas/Globally: Spermacoce laevis occurs on all island groupings in the Lucayan Archipelago, as well as the tropical and subtropical Americas.

-Medicinal/Cultural/Economic usage: Borreria laevis is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Spermacoce laevis is not used medicinally in the Bahamas.